Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/exercises.md

 Although most of the autoregulating *E. coli* transcription factors exhibit negative autoregulation, 35 of these transcription factors autoregulate *positively*, meaning that the transcription factor activates its own regulation.
 This network motif exists in processes in which the cell needs a cell to be produced at a slower, more precise rate than it would under normal activation.
 This occurs in some genes related to development, when gene expression must be carefully controlled.

 **Exercise:** Design and implement a reaction-diffusion model to run a mathematically-controlled simulation comparing the positive autoregulation of a transcription factor *Y* against normal activation of *Y* by another transcription factor *X*.
-Plot the concentration of *Y* over time in the two circumstances.
+Plot the concentration of *Y* over time in the two simulations.
 {: .notice--success}

 ## Replicating the module's conclusions with well-mixed simulations